Desmond Tutu: International affairs

 At the same time, Tutu recognised Israel's right to exist.
 In 1989, he visited Palestine Liberation Organization leader Yasser Arafat in Cairo, urging him to accept Israel's existence.
 In the same year, during a speech in New York City, Tutu observed Israel had a "right to territorial integrity and fundamental security", but criticised Israel's complicity in the Sabra and Shatila massacre and condemned Israel's support for the apartheid regime in South Africa.
 Tutu called for a Palestinian state, and emphasised that his criticisms were of the Israeli government rather than of Jews.
 At the invitation of Palestinian bishop Samir Kafity, he undertook a Christmas pilgrimage to Jerusalem, where he gave a sermon near Bethlehem, in which he called for a two-state solution.
 On his 1989 trip, he laid a wreath at the Yad Vashem Holocaust memorial and gave a sermon on the importance of forgiving the perpetrators of the Holocaust; the sermon drew criticism from Jewish groups around the world.
-Jewish anger was exacerbated by Tutu's attempts to evade accusations of anti-Semitism through comments such as "my dentist is a Dr. Cohen".
+Jewish anger was exacerbated by Tutu's attempts to evade accusations of antisemitism through comments such as "my dentist is a Dr. Cohen".
+Alan Dershowitz and David Bernstein called Tutu antisemitic for his comments about "the Jewish lobby", calling Jews a “peculiar people,” and accusing "'the Jews' of causing many of the world’s problems".

 Tutu also spoke out regarding the Troubles in Northern Ireland.
 At the Lambeth Conference of 1988, he backed a resolution condemning the use of violence by all sides; Tutu believed that Irish republicans had not exhausted peaceful means of bringing about change and should not resort to armed struggle.
 Three years later, he gave a televised service from Dublin's Christ Church Cathedral, calling for negotiations between all factions.
 He visited Belfast in 1998 and again in 2001.